thenzler/local-chat-app-sqlite/FIXED.md

 1. Creating a more robust Ollama client with better error handling
 2. Improving the response parsing mechanism to handle malformed JSON responses
 3. Adding fallback mechanisms to ensure the chat always returns a meaningful response
+4. Enhanced frontend with better error handling and debugging capabilities

 ## How to Use the Fixed Version

-The fixes have been implemented in two new files:
+The fixes have been implemented in multiple files:

+1. **Backend Fixes**:
    - `backend/ollama-client-fixed.js` - A more robust Ollama client
    - `backend/server-fixed-v2.js` - An updated server that uses the fixed client

-The `package.json` file has been updated to use the fixed server by default.
+2. **Frontend Fixes**:
+   - `frontend/scripts/main-fixed.js` - Improved frontend script with error handling
+   - `frontend/index-fixed.html` - Enhanced user interface with debugging features

-### Running the Fixed Version
+### Running the Backend Fixes

 Simply start the application as usual: